ricardo-jasinski/power_monitor_automation/README.md

 * Cyclone IV GX Transceiver Starter Kit
 * Cyclone IV GX FPGA Development Kit

+### Adapting to other FPGA boards and environments

-However, it should be possible to run it with little changes in other platforms.
-Please let me know if you succeed in doing so.
+It should be possible to run it with little changes in other platforms compatible with the Power Monitor™ infrastructure.
+Here are some directions:

+* Change the value of QUARTUS_DIR in the Ruby script if it is not `\altera\13.0sp1\quartus`
+* Each of the two supported boards have different procedures for reading the ADC samples.
+You may have to adapt proc read_adc_channel in the TCL script.
+* The Ruby script is preconfigured with board information for the two mentioned kits.
+If you need to change it to support another kit:
+   * Find the place in the Ruby script where the variable `rails` is set.
+   * Look up the power rail names in the Power Monitor GUI and board schematics.
+   * Look up the resistor values on the SMD resistors and in the board schematics.
+   * Update the column `ADC_idx` with the index of the ADC channels for each rail.
+   * Update the colum `Rail #` with the values you see when you run the TCL script.

+Please let me know if you succeed in doing so or if you need any help.

 ## License

 Public domain.
 Do with this code whatever you want, just don't hold me responsible for anything.

-If you find it useful, please drop me a note, so that I can gauge how much effort to put into this project. ☺
+If you find it useful, please drop me a note so that I can gauge how much effort to put into this project. :)

 ## Legal